Marine Technology Society

-The Marine Technology Society (MTS) is a professional society that serves the international community of approximately 3,800 ocean engineers, technologists, policy-makers, and educators.
+The Marine Technology Society (MTS) is a professional society that serves an international community of approximately 2,000 ocean engineers, technologists, policy-makers, and educators.
 The goal of the society, which was founded in 1963, is to promote awareness, understanding, advancement and application of marine technology.
 The association is based in Washington, District of Columbia, United States.

-Former executive directors include Martin Finnerty, Judith T. Krauthamer and Richard Lawson.
+Background

 The society consists of 29 technical disciplines and presently has 17 sections, including overseas sections in Japan, Korea and Norway.
 In addition, MTS has 23 student sections at colleges and universities with related fields of study.